How to Clean Your Tank and Coil

 How to clean your Coil

-Cleaning your coil is a more complicated process unfortunately.
-Replaceable coils in come in two types: coil heads for tanks, which are encased in a small metal chamber that contain an absorbent wick; and coils for rebuildables, which require the user to install and wick.
+Cleaning your coil is a more complicated process, unfortunately.
+Replaceable coils income in two types: coil heads for tanks, which are encased in a small metal chamber that contain an absorbent wick; and coils for rebuildable, which require the user to install and wick.
 The approach to cleaning the two types is vastly different.
 Find out what type of coil you have and follow the steps below.

-Replaceable coil heads that come with sub ohm tanks can be cleaned, but it won’t completely revive them.
-In the best case scenario you will get an extra few days out of the coil.
+Replaceable coil heads that come with sub-ohm tanks can be cleaned, but they won’t completely revive them.
+In the best-case scenario, you will get an extra few days out of the coil.
 The reason behind that is the presence of wicks.
-Letting dirty coils soak and having water pass through them will remove some of the residue, but not all of it.
-And on top of that, you will need to wait for water to fully evaporate, which may take a while. but an extra few days is still an extra few days that you can keep vaping, so it is definitely worth it!
+Letting dirty coils soak and having water pass through them will remove some of the residues, but not all of them.
+And on top of that, you will need to wait for the water to fully evaporate, which may take a while. but an extra few days is still an extra few days that you can keep vaping, so it is definitely worth it!
 Here is how you should clean your replaceable coils:

 - Place it under the tap and rinse